Simone Biles On How The Final 5 Stood By Gabby Douglas:

 Advertisement

 You clearly had an amazing run at the Olympics.
-What were some of your favorite moments?
+What were some of your favourite moments?

 What was your experience at the VMAs like?